semprag/semprag.github.io/style.md

 * Avoid manual spacing hacks (when we typeset your document in the relatively wide Lucida font, such manual adjustments are usually counter-productive).
   - Do not manipulate the document layout with packages like `geometry`, `fullpage`, `rotating`, `multicol`, `setspace`, `caption`, etc.
   - Avoid using custom spacing macros like `\hspace`, `\vspace`, `\bigskip`, `\newpage`, `\clearpage`, etc.
-  - Avoid environments like `tabbing`, which do not handle line wrapping well
+  - Avoid environments like `tabbing`, which do not handle line wrapping well.
 * If you use other packages for typographic manipulation, like `ulem` or `soul`, explain why you are using these.

 Believe it or not, the above are the main stumbling blocks for a quick conversion of a manuscript to a publishable S&P paper.
 There are more subtle guidelines below, but these are the most important issues.